 Seeds of Hope

-The Foundation partnered with the Los Angeles District and Cal-Pac Conference of the United Methodist Church to incubate the Museum of Social Justice, now located at the historic La Plaza Methodist Church on Olvera Street in Los Angeles.
+The Foundation partnered in 2010 with the Los Angeles District and Cal-Pac Conference of the United Methodist Church to incubate the Museum of Social Justice, now located at the historic La Plaza Methodist Church on Olvera Street in Los Angeles.
 The museum continues to be a fiscal sponsee of the Urban Foundation and an important and esteemed collaborative partner.

 DIRECT SERVICE: KID CITY HOPE PLACE